Building The Framework for Your Group Coaching Program

 - Your clients recognize they've paid a significant amount upfront.
 This is a powerful motivational tool and they'll be far more likely to actually do the work so they don't feel like it's money down the drain.

-The subscription model is not the only model that works so go ahead and experiment.
+The subscription group coaching model is not the only model that works so go ahead and experiment.

 I have clients who achieved great success using the "cycle method" where they open up their group coaching program to new people every 6 weeks.